Lacunary Spherical Maximal Operators on Hyperbolic Spaces

 Beyond the Euclidean setting, maximal operators have been extensively studied on Heisenberg groups and more general two-step nilpotent Lie groups.
 See, for instance, \cite{NT97,MS04,NT04,Ver06,GT21,RSS23}.
 In particular, it was recently shown by Ganguly and Thangavelu \cite{GT21} that the lacunary spherical maximal operator, with a lacunary set similar to $\Lambda_{\R}$, is $L^p$-bounded for all $p>1$.
 Recall that dilation structures can be defined in these settings.

 We are interested in maximal operators defined on the real hyperbolic space $\H^n$ ($n\ge2$), an $n$-dimensional Riemannian manifold with sectional curvature $-1$ that grows exponentially fast at infinity.
 Therefore, balls in $\H^n$ do not satisfy the doubling property, and certain Euclidean techniques may fail in this setting.
-Despite the significantly different geometric properties, it has been shown that maximal operators defined on $\H^n$ exhibit similar $L^p$-boundedness behavior to those on $\R^n$: Clerc and Stein \cite{CS74} and Strömberg \cite{Str81} demonstrated that the Hardy–Littlewood maximal operator is bounded from $L^p(\H^n)$ to $L^p(\H^n)$ for all $p > 1$ and from $L^1(\H^n)$ to $L^{1,\infty}(\H^n)$, respectively; later, El Kohen \cite{ElK80} and Ionescu \cite{Ion00} showed that the spherical maximal operator is bounded from $L^p(\H^n)$ to $L^p(\H^n)$ for all $p>n/(n-1)$.
-However, to the best of our knowledge, the lacunary maximal operator has not been explored on $\H^n$.
-This paper aims to address this gap, showing that the geometry of $\H^n$ at infinity plays a crucial role and leads to improved results.
+Despite the significantly different geometric properties, it has been shown that maximal operators defined on $\H^n$ exhibit similar $L^p$-boundedness behavior to those on $\R^n$: Clerc and Stein \cite{CS74} and Str\"{o}mberg \cite{Str81} demonstrated that the Hardy-Littlewood maximal operator is bounded from $L^p(\H^n)$ to $L^p(\H^n)$ for all $p > 1$ and from $L^1(\H^n)$ to $L^{1,\infty}(\H^n)$, respectively; later, El Kohen \cite{ElK80} and Ionescu \cite{Ion00} showed that the spherical maximal operator is bounded from $L^p(\H^n)$ to $L^p(\H^n)$ for all $p>n/(n-1)$.
+See also \cite{NS97,Nev98,MNS00}, where the maximal operator is studied from the perspective of ergodic theory in more general symmetric spaces.

 This paper aims to define the lacunary counterpart to the spherical maximal operator on $\H^n$ and to study its $L^p$-boundedness.
 To begin with, we define the \emph{lacunary set} in $\H^n$

 Note that $\Lambda$ is significantly larger than $\Lambda_\R$ defined previously (see Figure \ref{fig:comlac} for comparison).
 Moreover, in the Euclidean setting, the maximal operator associated with the lacunary set $\Lambda$ is no longer $L^p$-bounded for $1<p \le n(n-1)$, see Remark \ref{rmk: 1.2}.
 This difference reflects the influence of the geometry at infinity of $\mathbb{H}^n$, which yields exponential decay in the estimates for both the kernel and the Fourier multiplier.